Skip to content

 print(f"{sw['name']} port {port}: PVID={actual_pvid} expected {expected_pvid}")

-Run this script before every production startup.
+Run the script before every production startup.
 A PVID mismatch found before startup takes 30 seconds to fix.
 The same mismatch found during production requires a maintenance window.

 PVID mismatches are silent

-The link is up, frames are sent, no errors appear.
+The link is up, frames are sent, no indications appear.
 The only symptom is that connectivity does not work.
-Check PVID on both ends of every link when diagnosing VLAN problems.
+Check PVID on both ends of every link when diagnosing VLAN issues.

 Set native VLAN to an unused VLAN